Jackson Wang: 2021–2023: Departure from JYPE and Magic Man

 On 31 March 2022, the singer released "Blow", which preceded the release of his full album Magic Man.
 On 16 April, he performed at Coachella with "100 Ways", "Blow" and the unreleased song "Cruel".
+In May 2022, he joined Got7 to release the eponymous extended play.
 On 12 July, he held a one-hour long show at Rajamangala Stadium, opening the football match between Manchester United and Liverpool.
 Magic Man was released on 9 September 2022, and debuted at No. 15 on the Billboard 200 in the US, also ranking third on the Top Album Sales and on the Top Current Album Sales.
 The album was promoted through a world tour that started in Bangkok on 26 November, selling out shows in Bangkok, Kuala Lumpur, Singapore, London and Paris.
 After the Asian and European stops, the tour continued in North America, Mexico and South America.

 On 17 April 2023, he presented a short snippet of his collaboration with Ciara, "Slow", which was released on the same day.
 Since December 2023, Wang was forced into hiatus to address his depression and mental exhaustion.

 2024–present: Magic Man 2

 On 14 April 2024, Wang appeared onstage at Coachella again, performing "Feeling Lucky" with Bibi, which was released the following 26 April.
+At the beginning of 2025 he joined Got7 to commemorate their eleventh anniversary with the release of the extended play Winter Heptagon, for which he co-wrote the song "Smooth".

 On 18 July 2025, he released his third album Magic Man 2, which was anticipated by the singles "High Alone", "GBAD", "Buck" and "Hate to Love".
 Magic Man 2 debuted at number 13 on the Billboard 200, becoming the highest-charting album by a Chinese artist in the chart's history.
 The omonymous world tour started in Bangkok, Thailand, on 3 October.
+On 5 and 8 December, Wang performed at iHeartRadio's Jingle Ball Tour in Los Angeles and Chicago, respectively.

+On 21 September 2026, Wang released a single "Thank You" along with a MV filmed entirely on the iPhone 18 Pro as a tribute song to his fans and revealed he has signed with Jay Z's Roc Nation for management.